 Key Takeaways

-For this position, you will need an associate degree.
+While an associate degree is typically required, this is a two-year program rather than a four-year bachelor's degree, making it more accessible than many traditional degree paths.
 You will also need to undergo continuous training and have a few years of responsible work experience.
 The ideal combo is education or training plus expertise.

-This is not a common 9 to 5 job; rather, the working hours are untypical, with frequent night shifts.
+This is not a common 9-to-5 job; rather, the working hours are atypical, with frequent night shifts.
 If you don’t mind working late hours, you can look for opportunities on universal job boards (Indeed) or specialized platforms for aeronautical vacancies (FlightJobs or Nats).

 #2.
 Commercial Pilot